 Here’s the thing.
 Cloud services, although they’ve been around for over a decade, are not always properly optimized.
 In this post I’ll share some common causes and how to fix them.

 The main problem I see my customers struggle with is that they have shifted over their workloads, but haven’t shifted into a cloud mindset.
 A mindset of understanding highly configurable, ephemeral, auto-scaling, on-demand, and just-in-time infrastructure.
-And a mindset of having more control and governance capabilities than ever before.
+And a mindset of having more control and governance capabilities than ever before, especially over cost control.

 Yes, we’re 10+ years in with cloud adoption.
 But mainstream adoption has just taken off in the last few years.
 Large enterprises were reluctant to jump in at first, mostly because of existing capital expenditures and concerns about using nascent technology.
 That’s changing now.